Laparoscopic Ovarian Cystectomy Set – Complete Solution for Minimally Invasive Ovarian Cyst Removal

 • Connect the camera system to the monitor and introduce the laparoscope for clear visualization.

-• Use laparoscopic graspers to manipulate and expose the uterus and surrounding structures.
+• Use laparoscopic graspers and Nathanson liver retractor to expose the donor kidney and surrounding structures.

-• Seal and divide uterine vessels and ligaments using the Advin SafeSeal+ vessel sealer (Golden Tip / Excalibur)
+• Seal and divide vessels using the Advin SafeSeal+ vessel sealer with cutter, and apply Hem-O-Lock or titanium clips for secure ligation.

-• Ensure complete hemostasis and check the surgical field.
+• Ensure hemostasis and inspect the surgical field.

 • Release CO2, remove trocars, and close port sites securely.